cajuncoding/GraphQL.RepoDB/README.md

 switching to the official Middleware will be as painless and simple as possible *(with a few design assumptions aside)*.
 - Provide at least one layer of abstraction between HotChocolate and the RepoDb specific Extensions;
-which is maintained in the HotChocolate.PreProcessedExtensions project (e.g. using this only a set of helpers for Dapper could be similarly created).
+which is maintained in the HotChocolate.ResolverProcessedExtensions project (e.g. using this only a set of helpers for Dapper could be similarly created).
 - Have NO requirement for special inerfaces to be defined on the Entity Model's themselves, mitigate this by using Decorator classes/interfaces only as needed.